Lmoore45/Grazing_Microbiome_2025/README.md

 ### 2.0 – Climate Data
 This section uses an API script to pull climate variables for each site.

-Due to rancher privacy agreements, precise geographic coordinates are not publicly provided.
+Due to rancher privacy agreements, precise site coordinates are not publicly provided.
+For reproducibility and transparency, the metadata included contains county centroid coordinates for each site, which differ from the actual coordinates used in the original analyses.
-The script `2.0_climate_API_pull.R` demonstrates the API call but **will not execute fully without coordinate data**.
-You may substitute your own coordinates if replicating this analysis elsewhere.
+The script `2.0_climate_API_pull.R` demonstrates the API call.

 ---